Elections & Voting

 The Town Council appoints Election Clerks to assist the Town Clerk with voting activities on Election Day.
 Members of both major political parties are appointed to ensure balance within the process, and appointments last one full election cycle.
 Title 21-A Section 503 of the Maine Revised Statutes Annotated outlines an Election Clerk’s role and responsibilities.

 Board of Selectmen & School Board

 Registered voters of Washburn who would like to run for the Board of Selectmen or School Board must stop by the Town Office during regular business hours after nomination papers have become available for the April Municipal Election.

-Candidates interested in running for a State Office should visit the State Website of the Secretary of State’s Bureau of Corporations, Elections, and Commissions, which includes a Candidate’s Guide, procedures, and forms.
+Candidates interested in running for a State Office should visit the State Website of the Secretary of State’s Bureau of Corporations, Elections, and Commissions, including a Candidate’s Guide, procedures, and forms.